 In addition, our reliance on third parties could introduce new cybersecurity risks and vulnerabilities, including supply-chain attacks, and other threats to our business operations.
 We rely on third parties and technologies to operate critical business systems to process sensitive data in a variety of contexts, including, without limitation information technology systems, cloud-based infrastructure, applications, websites, data center facilities, encryption and authentication technology, employee email, content delivery to customers, and other functions.
 We also rely on third parties to provide other products, services, parts, or otherwise to operate our business.
 Our business, including our ability to manufacture drug products and conduct clinical trials, therefore depends on the continuous, effective, reliable and secure operation of our information technology resources.
-Our ability to monitor these third parties with whom we work experience a security incident or other interruption, we could experience adverse consequences.
+Our ability to monitor these third parties may not have adequate information security measures in place.
+If the third parties with whom we work have in the past experienced, or may in the future experience, a security incident or other interruption, we could experience adverse consequences.
 While we may be entitled to damages if these third parties fail to satisfy their privacy or security-related obligations to us, any award may be insufficient to cover our damages, or we may be unable to recover such award.
 Similarly, supply-chain attacks have increased in frequency and severity, and we cannot guarantee that third parties' infrastructure in our supply chain or that of the third parties with whom we work have not been compromised.